streamanalyze/sa.documentation/source/accessing-external-systems.html.md

 ### 6.3.3 Type translation

-Types in a specific data source are translated to corresponding types in Amos II using the following system functions:
+Types in a specific data source are translated to corresponding types in sa.amos using the following system functions:

 -   amos_type(Datasource ds, Charstring native_type_name) -> Type;